-12 Eden- Epsom v Auckland Council [2021]NZEnvC082
+&lt;sup>12 Eden- Epsom v Auckland Council [2021]NZEnvC082

-13 NPS-UD Part 4: Timing 4.1 (1)
+&lt;sup>13 NPS-UD Part 4: Timing 4.1 (1)

-- The introductory guide published in July 2020 on page 6 deals with the intent of the NPS UD.
-In particular we observe that the guide states that the NPS-UD is designed to improve the responsiveness and competitiveness of land and development markets.
-In particular, it requires local authorities to open up more development capacity, so more homes can be built in response to demand. - 77 The September fact sheet includes detail on the intent of responsive planning policies.
+- 78 The September fact sheet includes detail on the intent of responsive planning policies.
 In terms of Objective 6 (c) the fact sheet notes that local authorities cannot predict the location or timing of all possible opportunities for urban development.
-It therefore directs local authorities to be responsive to significant development opportunities when they are proposed. - 78 The September fact sheet on page 2 states the intent of Policy 8 and Part3, subpart 2 is to: - enable transparency and responsiveness in planning decisions - improve competition inland markets - accelerate land supply - discourage land banking - 79 The fact sheet continues noting that this approach will support improved housing affordability.
+It therefore directs local authorities to be responsive to significant development opportunities when they are proposed. - 79 The September fact sheet on page 2 states the intent of Policy 8 and Part3, subpart 2 is to: - enable transparency and responsiveness in planning decisions - improve competition inland markets - accelerate land supply - discourage land banking - The fact sheet continues noting that this approach will support improved housing affordability.
 The sheet again notes that the proposed development may be unanticipated in the existing plans. - The September fact sheet on page 3 under the heading of Expected Outcomes states the responsive planning policy in the NPS-UD limits a local authority's ability to refuse certain private plan change requests without considering evidence.
 The sheet goes on to note: